BayashiPascal/RunRecorder/README.md

 RunRecorder provides a simple functionality to retrieve the recorded data in CSV or JSON format, but it focus on the recording of data so the use of the recorded data is mainly left to the user.
 A basic Web viewer using the Web API to display the recorded data in a Web browser is also available, and a CLI for the C library allows to interact with local and remote databases from the terminal.

 In the examples above, I use a fictional project where the user wants to record the temperature of a room.
 The temperature acquisition is not detailed here, but it could be a sensor on a Raspberry Pi.
-Then, RunRecorder would make very simple to save the temperature into a database, with some C code, shell script, or any language supporting Curl.
+Then, RunRecorder would make very simple to save the temperature into a database, with some C code, shell script, or any language supporting Curl (see below sections).

 RunRecorder is currently in beta version.
 It has been tested and dynamically analysed with [Valgrind](https://valgrind.org/).
 It is currently used on a few private projects to assess its stability and qualification.